Section 10 – No Conviction Recorded

 What is a section 10 dismissal?
 Or a section 10 Bond?
 And when can they be imposed by the Courts?

-With a Section 10 Bond, there may be conditions attached which must be complied with, but with or without specific conditions, a Section 10 Bond is effectively a conditional discharge – providing you do not commit any further offences (or otherwise fail to comply with specific conditions of the Bond), then at the end of the period of the Section 10 Bond, the offence is recorded as a non-conviction.
+With a Section 10 Bond, there may be conditions attached which must be complied with, but with or without specific conditions, a Bond imposed under Section 10 is effectively a conditional discharge – i.e. providing you do not commit any further offences (or otherwise fail to comply with specific conditions of the Bond), then at the end of the period of the Section 10 Bond, the charge is recorded as a non-conviction.

 Want to Try for a Section 10?